lorenzo-stoakes/linux-mm-notes/README.md

 * [Physical page allocation][phys_alloc] - NUMA nodes, zones, and the physical page (buddy) allocator.

+* [Memory reclaim][reclaim] - Memory reclaim, compaction and OOM - i.e. how the
+  kernel finds more memory when zones drop below low and minimum thresholds.

 ## Descriptions

 This is a set of notes on the linux memory management subsystem.